ClickUp vs Trello: Complete Comparison (2026)

 - Views: ClickUp offers 15+ views on all plans.
 Trello offers Board on free; Calendar, Timeline, Table, Dashboard, and Map require Premium ($10/user).

 - Pricing: ClickUp Free Forever (unlimited tasks, 100MB storage).
-Trello Free (unlimited cards, 10 boards).
+Trello Free (unlimited cards, 10 boards, 10 collaborators).
 ClickUp Unlimited $7/user vs Trello Standard $5/user.
 ClickUp Business $12/user vs Trello Premium $10/user.

 - AI: ClickUp Brain ($9/user/month add-on) offers multi-model AI and enterprise search.
 AI Autopilot ($28/user/month) adds agents and advanced automation.
+Brain is billed per paid seat, not per actual AI user.
 Trello Premium includes basic AI content features at no extra cost.

 - Dependencies: ClickUp supports task dependencies on all paid plans.
 Trello has no native task dependencies on any plan.